Corruption in Cameroon

 Since independence, corruption in Cameroon has remained prevalent.
-The pervasiveness of corruption has affected all sectors of the government and civil society including the executive, judiciary, police, and the private sector.
-The main causes being a deep lack of political will to fight corruption and neopatrimonialism.
+The pervasiveness of corruption has affected all sectors of the government and civil society, including the executive, judiciary, police, and the private sector.
+The main causes are a deep lack of political will to fight corruption and neopatrimonialism.
 Other causes include personal interests and absence of duty conscience, a weakened judiciary with minimal or non-existent opposition in the legislative branch, nepotism and favouritism, and ineffective accountability systems.

 Corruption in Cameroon has been called "Cameroon's worst-kept secret" by Thomson Reuters, and Cameroon has had "persistent problems with corruption" according to BBC News.
-The police are seen by Cameroonians as the most corrupt institution in the government.
+Cameroonians see the police as the most corrupt institution in the government.

-The government of Cameroon has taken some steps addressing the problem of corruption in the country: in order to increase transparency in its oil sector, Cameroon joined the Extractive Industries Transparency Initiative in late 2013.
+The government of Cameroon has taken some steps to address the problem of corruption in the country: in order to increase transparency in its oil sector, Cameroon joined the Extractive Industries Transparency Initiative in late 2013.

 Cameroon also witnessed the prosecution of corruption committed by a former prime minister, Ephraim Inoni, who was sentenced to 20 years in prison in 2013 for embezzlement.
 Several high corruption risk sectors, such as customs and public procurement, create obstacles for doing business in Cameroon.

 Transparency International's CPI

 Cameroon's Corruption Perceptions Index (CPI) score has been consistently poor throughout the history of Transparency International.
 According to Transparency International, the perception of public-sector corruption in Cameroon was at its worst in 1998 and 1999 when Cameroon earned the lowest score in the Index.

 According to a 2016 Transparency International overview of corruption and efforts to combat it in Cameroon, corruption is encouraged by a weak judiciary, a strong executive, and widespread poverty.
 Furthermore, transparency of the civil society and freedom of the press are still weak and efforts engaged to combat these have been extensively criticised by national and international actors.

-The 2024 Transparency International Corruption Perceptions Index gave Cameroon a score of 26 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Cameroon ranked 140th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Republic of the Congo, Swaziland, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) was 33.
-The best score in sub-Saharan Africa was 72 and the worst score was 8.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+The 2025 Transparency International Corruption Perceptions Index gave Cameroon a score of 26 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Cameroon ranked 142nd among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) was 68, the average was 32 and the worst was 9.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181, in a two-way tie).